The Gear Jam Vintage Drags Fall Nationals and Eckler’s NE GA Swap Meet is Saturday, August 31st at the Atlanta Dragway in Commerce, GA!

 It’s Almost August, but winter storage season is right around the corner.
 My buddy Chuck Keene has some storage spaces still available in his large, heated building in Jefferson.
 In a secluded neighborhood off the beaten path in Jefferson, the building has a gated drive, alarm, restroom (with hot water for washing hands), and outlets at each parking spot for your battery tender.
 No more heavy work is being done in the building, so there’s no messy welding, grinding or fab work to generate dust and grime.

 Available for temporary and long term storage, your car cover and insurance required.
 He’ll also store For Sale cars and will have them viewed by appointment approved by the owner.

-Call 678-227-2857 to get your spot.
+Call 678-227-2857 to lock it in.